Old3n/ContainerSearcher/README.md

 just place the jar file on the mods folder

 # Disclaimer
-The files will be removed if the creator tells me to remove the files .
+The files will be removed if the creator tells me to remove the files.
 If the mod doesnt get updated in the future i may keep updating the mod myself.